modernTalker/Algorithms-MIPT/FindCycle/README.md

 * #### Main Function
   The main function acts as the entry point, receiving input for the graph's size and connections, constructing the graph, and outputting the presence of a cycle along with its constituent vertices if one exists.

-The code effectively applies a DFS-based traversal technique to detect cycles within a graph, providing a valuable tool for analyzing and understanding graph structures in various applications.
+The code applies a DFS-based traversal technique to detect cycles within a graph, providing a valuable tool for analyzing and understanding graph structures in various applications.